-The Guild has had strong ties with women in many countries through the Women’s Committee of the International Co-operative Alliance and, in association with other Co-operative organisations; played an active part in a variety of projects in developing countries.
+In the past, the Guild has had strong ties with women in many countries through the Women’s Committee of the International Co-operative Alliance and, in association with other Co-operative organisations; played an active part in a variety of projects in developing countries.

-- Branches should be closely linked with their local Co-operative Societies, from whom, most receive financial assistance to run the branch.
+- The officials are democratically elected by the Branch members.
+Branches are closely linked with local Co-operative Societies, from whom, most receive considerable help.